cncf/devstats.archive/docs/dashboards/kubernetes/pr_workload.md

 <li>Chart version also allows to see chart of SIG PRs and SIG reviewers.
 You can select list of SIGs to display.</li>
 <li>Table version allows to see absolute and relative PR workload per SIG and number of PRs and reviewers for given SIGs.</li>
 <li>Table version also allows to choose period to display metric, like last month, year, particular release etc.</li>
+<li>You can select repository for bottom panel showing per single repository statistics.</li>
 <li>For chart version we're counting PRs that were opened at given point in time (not closed, not merged).</li>
 <li>For table version we're counting PRs taht were open at the period's end (for last week it is now), for v1.9 - v1.10 it is v1.10</li>
 <li>PR size comes from <code>size/*</code> labels.
 Different sizes, have different weights.</li>